Evolution Pyrotechnics Manufacturing, Inc.

 Date Employer Location Nature Outcome

-Aug 12, 2018 Vail Resorts VAIL, COLORADO Second degree heat (thermal) burns Hosp.
+Aug 12, 2018 Vail Resorts VAIL, Colorado Second degree heat (thermal) burns Hosp.

 About This OSHA Report

 This is a severe injury report filed with OSHA.
 Employers are required to report all work-related fatalities and severe injuries within 8 to 24 hours.
-Browse more reports by industry or state below.
+Browse more reports by employer, state, or industry below.

 Browse All Injury Reports